enonic/old-xp-doc/doc/developer/site/page/index.rst

 Regions
 -------

-To be able to add components like images, component parts, or text to our page via the live edit drag and drop interface, we need to create at least one region.
+To be able to add components like images, component parts, or text to our page via the Page Editor drag and drop interface, we need to create at least one region.
 Regions can be declared in the page descriptor.
 Each region will be referenced by name.